victorvde/heuristic-graph-coloring/README.md

 [Greedy (by degree)](https://en.wikipedia.org/wiki/Greedy_coloring) | [color_greedy_by_degree] | A bit less | Least | Fast decent results.
 [DSatur](https://en.wikipedia.org/wiki/DSatur) | [color_greedy_dsatur] | Less | More | Good results but quite slow.
 [Recursive largest first](https://en.wikipedia.org/wiki/Recursive_largest_first_algorithm) | [color_rlf] | Even less | Even more | Slowest and worst time complexity, but best results.

+If you really want the least number of colors there is are slower algorightms like backtracking, SAT-solvers or HEA evolutionary approaches.
+The above algorithms are still useful to determine an upper bound in advance.

+On the other hand, if you want to go faster then there exist parallel and distributed graph coloring algorithms.

 # Tests